-Packs have three choices of campsites for Cub Scout Resident Camp to pick as a preference during registration: platform tent sites, primitive 4 bed cabins, or bring your own tent sites.
+There are three choices of campsites to choose from.
+Please note your preference during registration: platform tent sites, primitive 4 bed cabins, or 'bring your own tent' sites.
 Every campsite has a small polytarp pavilion, at least two picnic tables, a pit latrine and washing sink.
 Every campsite is closely located to one of three public shower houses that have individual shower stalls and hot water.
 Your unit will be notified of their accommodations 2 weeks prior to camp.